 Who is Eligible?

 The best way to find out if your family is eligible for Head Start is to contact a program directly.
 Your family may qualify for Head Start if at least one of these categories applies to you:

 - You are enrolling a child who is in foster care

 - Your family income falls below a certain amount

 Head Start programs can enroll children at any time throughout the year, if your family is eligible and there is a seat available.

 - Visit MySchools to find a program near you.

 Questions about Head Start?

-Call 311 or visit a Family Welcome Center or an ACS Resource Area .
+Call 311 or contact a Family Welcome Center .
 We can answer your questions about early childhood care and education and help you explore your options.